-- 1. image1 \implies feature extractor \implies feature vector1 - 2. image2 \implies feature extractor \implies feature vector2 - 3. feature vector1, feature vector2 \implies similarity metric \implies similarity score
+- 1. image $1 \Longrightarrow$ feature extractor \Longrightarrow feature vector 1 - 2. $image2 \Longrightarrow feature extractor \Longrightarrow feature vector2$ - 3. feature vector1, feature vector2 \Longrightarrow similarity metric \Longrightarrow similarity score

-We have framed the problem a bit differently, as a one-to-many comparisons, where we compare one image to many images and then predict the image with the highest similarity; instead of just comparing two images at a time and predicting if they are of the same person or not, we are going to compare each unknown identity with all the known identities and then predict the known identity with the highest similarity score.
+Important: We have framed the problem a bit differently as shown in Fig 1, as a one-to-many comparisons, where we compare one image to many images and then predict the image with the highest similarity; instead of just comparing two images at a time and predicting if they are of the same person or not, we are going to compare each unknown identity with all the known identities and then decide whether this unknown identity matches any of the known identity using a threshold method, and predict the known identity with the highest similarity score.